Experience-Monks/webvr-gearvr-test/README.md

 > :bulb: This approach is still highly experimental.
 Any support/suggestions would be helpful.

 First, you need the required Crosswalk dependencies, [see here](https://crosswalk-project.org/documentation/android.html).
 In short, you need `java`, `ant`, `python` and `adb` all set up and your environment variables correct.
+You also need the [Android SDK](http://developer.android.com/sdk/index.html#Other).

 Next, you need the correct Android target to build Crosswalk (API Levle 21+).
 Run the following: